wp-insider/simple-membership/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= TODO 3.2.6 =
+- Added Hungarian language translation file.
+The translation was submitted by Laura Szitar.

 = 3.2.5 =
 - Added a new feature to enable redirection to the last page after login (where they clicked the login link).